Mobility in History

 Review essays in the T2M Yearbook, Mobility in History, are intended to serve readers who wish to acquaint themselves with the recent scholarly discoveries and debates in (historical) mobility studies.
 Contributions to the Yearbook are peer reviewed by at least two referees.
 Due to the short time window between two T2M conferences, the deadlines for submission and revision, as well as for refereeing, are quite strict.

-Authors published in Mobility in History (MIH) certify that their works are original and their own.
+Authors published in Mobility in History certify that their works are original and their own.
 The editors certify that all materials, with the possible exception of editorial introductions, book reviews, and some types of commentary, have been subjected to double-blind peer review by qualified scholars in the field.
-While every effort is made by the publishers and the editorial board to see that no inaccurate or misleading data, opinions or statements appear in this journal, they wish to make it clear that the data and opinions appearing in the articles herein are the sole responsibility of the contributor concerned.
-For a more detailed explanation concerning these qualifications and responsibilities, please see the complete Mobility in History Ethics Statement.
+While the publishers and the editorial board make every effort is made by the publishers and the editorial board to see that no inaccurate or misleading data, opinions or statements appear in this journal, they wish to make it clear that the data and opinions appearing in the articles herein are the sole responsibility of the contributor concerned.
+For a more detailed explanation concerning these qualifications and responsibilities, please see the complete Mobility in History ethics statement.